helsby-studios/web/README.md

-# webshort.uk
+# cloudtech.one
-Here is the official website for Webshort Solutions, see a live demo here: https://webshort.uk/
+Here is the official website for Cloud Tech, see a live demo here: https://cloudtech.one/

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.